 Dr. Kulbersh was trained in Beverly Hills under the most renowned facial plastic surgeons in the world, Dr. Paul Nassif (as seen on Botched, Dr. 90210, and The Real Housewives of Beverly Hills), and Dr. Babak Azizzadeh, who has been featured on The Oprah Winfrey Show.
 Dr. Kulbersh provides thorough facial analysis to create a customized treatment plan that helps patients reach their aesthetic goals.

-To learn more about facial plastic surgery, contact Carolina Facial Plastics online or by calling our office in Charlotte.
+To learn more about facial plastic surgery, contact Carolina Facial Plastics online or by calling our Charlotte plastic surgery clinic.